What Parents Can Do To Prevent Youth Suicide

 Notice: The Office of Suicide Prevention website is informational and not intended as a crisis response or hotline.
 Local crisis hotline numbers can be found in the front of your local phone book or call 911.

-What Can Parents Do to Prevent Youth Suicide?
+What Parents Can Do to Prevent Youth Suicide

-Form a Good Relationship with your Youth
+Form a Good Relationship with Your Youth

 During early childhood development, children generally bond with their parents and they have a good and trusting relationship.
 They grow up trusting their outside world and see it as a safe place where they can continue to grow and develop.
 This growth reaches its peak during adolescence.
 The youth needs to come to terms with rapid physical growth; conflicts between parental and peer values and ideals; emotional and physical intimacy with the opposite sex and the uncertainty about his/her future career.
 These "developmental tasks" can generate a great deal of pressure but most young people complete them successfully without too much difficulties.

 Despite popular belief to the contrary, most teenagers do want a close relationship with their parents even though they may not admit to it openly.
 The relationship with their parents may have changed in form and content but it is in fact a continuum of their past relationship.
 Parents have to grow and change in parallel with their teenagers.
 It is a two way process.
 If the relationship is there, teenagers generally acknowledge and respect their parents' values and they want their advice and support, especially at times of stress.

 A good relationship will open up communication between the youth and his/her parents.
 This can be a life saving safety valve to the depressed and troubled teenager.
 Support and early intervention can be effected before the youth contemplate suicide as an option.

 Relationship between teenagers and their parents can be improved by:

 Providing a stable, safe physical and emotional home environment.